 Overlooking the city of Leh, Shanti Stupa is a gorgeous white structure built by Japanese monks to commemorate the 2500 years of Buddhism and promote world peace.
 The monument has stood as a symbol of peace, spirituality, and harmony between India and Japan.

 Suppose you plan to visit several monasteries and gather knowledge about Buddhism and the Buddhist way of life.
 In that case, Shey Monastery is another post you do not want to miss visiting during your trip to Ladakh.
 It is also home to one of the region’s largest statues of Lord Buddha.

 Another prominent point of interest in the city of Leh, the iconic Leh Palace is, a nine-storey building built in the 16th century.
 The structure’s upper floors are home to the royal family of Ladakh.
 It is a great place to learn about the region’s history and its people when exploring Ladakh.

 Although most people in Ladakh practice Buddhism, Gurudwara Pathar Sahib is still one of the most frequent hotspots in the region.
 It is believed that Guru Nanak Dev stopped here during one of his journeys to promote Sikhism.
 At this time, a demon appeared and threw a rock at the spiritual leader.
 During your visit, you can see the rock with the image of Guru etched into it.

-The beauty of Ladakh not only stems from its natural splendour but also from its rich culture.
-And, another place to partake in the rich culture of the locals is Namgyal Monastery.
+The beauty of Ladakh stems from not only its natural splendour but also its rich culture.
+And another place to partake in the rich culture of the locals is Namgyal Monastery.
 It is also referred to as the temple of the Dalai Lama.
 The place also commands magnificent vistas of the landscape of Ladakh.